 3. NOW THIS DEED WITNESSETH as follows:-

-This Agreement is made in pursuance of Section 106 of the Act, and is a planning obligation for the purposes of Section 106 as aforesaid, and is also made in pursuance of Section 16 of the Greater London Council (General Powers) Act 1974, Section 111 of the Local Government Act 1972 and Section 1(1) of the Localism Act 2011 and shall be enforceable by the Council against the Owner as provided herein and (subject to clause [3.2 and 8]) against any person deriving title to any part of the Property from the Owner and insofar as it is not a planning obligation its provisions may be enforceable by the Council under any relevant statutory powers.
+This Agreement is made in pursuance of Section 106 of the Act, and is a planning obligation for the purposes of Section 106 as aforesaid, and is also made in pursuance of Section 16 of the Greater London Council (General Powers) Act 1974, Section 111 of the Local Government Act 1972 and Section 1(1) of the Localism Act 2011 and shall be enforceable by the Council against the Owner as provided herein and (subject to clause 3.2 and 8) against any person deriving title to any part of the Property from the Owner and insofar as it is not a planning obligation its provisions may be enforceable by the Council under any relevant statutory powers.

 Notwithstanding the foregoing clause 3.1 the obligations under this Agreement shall not be enforceable against any statutory undertaker and/or utilities provider which acquires part of the Property or an interest falling within the Property for the purposes of its statutory function or functions always PROVIDED that this clause 3.2 does not apply in the event the Property is developed by any statutory undertaker pursuant to the Planning Permission.